-(1) The original grant value of the RTUs (with performance factors) was based on the 5-day volume weighted average price for the period of February 3, 2021 to February 9, 2021, which was \$17.65.
+(1) The original grant value of the RTUs (with performance factors) was based on the 5-day volume weighted average price for the period from February 9, 2022, to February 15, 2022, which was \$21.93.

 (2) The total number of RTUs (with performance factors) vested prior to the application of the two performance factors reflects the original number granted plus the distribution equivalents earned after the grant date.